Batch inference and drift detection#

 import time

-# Wait two minutes saftey interval for the controller to finish triggering the apps and write to databases.
+# Wait two minutes for the model monitoring applications flow to finish

 time.sleep(120)